panshulbh16/algoviz/README.md

-# Getting Started with Create React App
+# Project Deployed on Heroku
 The Live demo of the project can be viewed at: https://algoviz1.herokuapp.com/

 # Getting Started with Create React App